-A robust training model ("supervised machine-learning problem") requires the input of historical or existing raw data that includes a "ground truth" of the outcome (salary, in this case) for the algorithm to learn.
+A robust training model requires the input of historical or existing raw data that closely reflect "reality" to help the algorithm learn.
 The model then identifies different patterns in the raw data to build the context necessary to inform predictions.